rajatcse1/SFDC_Training/Practice/Program/09_String.md

-12.Write a program in C to read a string through keyboard and sort it using bubble sort.
+12.Write a program in Apex to read a string through keyboard and sort it using bubble sort.

-Test Data :
+- Test Data :
 Input number of strings :3
 Input string 3 :
 zero
 one
 two

-Expected Output:
+- Expected Output:
 ```

 The strings appears after sorting :